Google Drive File Stream Not Working – What to Do?

 Most users who benefit from the Google Drive File Stream application also encounter different issues at some point in time.
 Here are some of the common issues.

-- Poor or no synchronization (Sync) of files between Google Drive and System Drive
+- Poor or no synchronization of files between Computer and Google Drive.

-- Sync process got stuck and displaying “Preparing for sync” message for a long time
+- The sync process got stuck and displayed a “Preparing for sync” message for a long time

 - Getting sync failure error message like “Authorization failure: No longer permitted to view the file.”